This article was written in collaboration with Dr. Timothy Garvey, MD.

 TREATMENT FOR OVERWEIGHT AND OBESITY

-The prevalence of obesity, defined by excess body fat causing compromise to health, has increased over the last few decades.
+The prevalence of obesity, defined as excess body fat causing compromise to health, has increased over the last few decades.
 It is estimated that up to 49% of the world’s population and 70% of the US population are overweight or obese.
 Rates of overweight, defined as body mass index (BMI) >25, and obesity (BMI >30) have increased over the last decade.
 By 2030, one in two US adults will have obesity, and one in four will have severe obesity (BMI >40), with even higher rates among certain socio-demographic subgroups.

 What is the definition of Obesity?